samadhicsec/threatware-docs/docs/source/threatware.md

 See [](./create/overview.md#the-threat-modelling-process) for a more in-depth explanation of the process.

 As 3-4 threat models are completed, your local threat model template can be updated to include common components, assets and threats, which makes the next threat models easier to complete.
 It's fine to add things that might not be relevant to some systems, as removing them from the copy of your threat model template is easy.

-### AWS lambda

-See [](./configure/authentication.md) for full details on how to configure authentication.

-Put Confluence/Google credentials, and git credentials into [AWS Secret Store](./configure/authentication.md#authentication-for-threatware-aws-lambda).
-Change `manage/manage_config.yaml` to point to your chosen git repo.

-Setup [dynamic configuration](./configure/configuration.md#dynamic-configuration) to have your custom configuration in your own git repo.

-Clone the [repo](https://github.com/samadhicsec/threatware) and build the dockerfile.
-Upload docker image to ACS.
-Create AWS lambda using docker image.
-Adjust timeout on lambda to 30 seconds (you may need to increase memory if you get timeouts).

-Trigger lambda via API Gateway (please restict access to your lambda to at least your organisation's IP range).

-### CLI

-See [](./configure/authentication.md) for full details on how to configure authentication.

-Run `threatware convert -s abc -d 123`, this will fail, but the configuration will be downloaded (from this [repo](https://github.com/samadhicsec/threatware-config)).

-Put Confluence credentials in `~/.threatware/.atlassian`.
-Google Doc credentials will be automatically capture on first attempt to access a Google Doc (requires creating [Google App credentials](./configure/authentication.md#google-docs) first). threatware will use your existing git credentials SSH keys.
-Change `manage/manage_config.yaml` to point to your chosen git repo.

-Run `threatware -h` to see command line options.